zwang1995/Aspen-Plus-Automation/README.md

-# Python Automates Aspen Plus Process Simulation
+# Python Automates Aspen Plus for Process Simulation

 This repository introduces the use of python scripts to automate Aspen Plus process simulation.